Corvusoft/restq/documentation/NETWORK-API.md

 | /messages/{uuid}               | Resource | [OPTIONS](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) |
 | /queues/{uuid}/messages/{uuid} | Resource | [OPTIONS](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) |

 The HTTP Request body of a Message is not interpreted by the exchange and is forwarded without modification to subscribed consumers.
-This allows any form for data to be sent across the wire e.g Text, Image, Binary.
+This allows any form of data to be sent across the wire e.g Text, Image, Binary.

 #### Messages Collection